PartialVolume/DLNAAutoAddPorts/README.md

 but work fine with your firewall disabled, this script may be for you.

 ## Installation:
-Write it to somewhere on your disc and give it a name ie DLNAAutoAddPorts.sh Give it root ownership (chown root:root filename) and read+execute permissions for user root only ie (chmod 500 filename).
+Move DLNAAutoAddPorts.sh into a directory, in this example /home/linuxtv/bin/ Give it root ownership and read+execute permissions for root ONLY ..

+`cd /home/linuxtv/bin
+`chown root:root DLNAAutoAddPorts.sh`
+`chmod 500 DLNAAutoAddPorts.sh`

+As root, edit the root crontab ..

+`crontab -e`

-As root, edit the root crontab (crontab -e) and add the following line changing 'linuxtv' to your own home directory.
+ and add the following line changing 'linuxtv' to your own home directory.

 **`* * * * * /home/linuxtv/bin/DLNAAutoAddPorts.sh`**